 In addition, dyslexic people can be prone to stress, which in turn may exacerbate their difficulties.

-Dyslexic candidates in tests and exams will normally require accommodations in order to level the playing field with non-dyslexic candidates.
+Dyslexic candidates in tests and exams will normally require Access Arrangements in order to level the playing field with non-dyslexic candidates.

 There may be specific recommendations for particular formats of exam, such as multiple choice and case study exams.

 Access arrangements can only be assessed by an appropriately qualified specialist teacher assessor or qualified Psychologist.

 exam papers to be on a coloured paper in dyslexia friendly font.

 Where a dyslexic candidate requires Access Arrangements, they may need to be in examined in a separate room from other candidates.

 Candidates with extra time only may also be examined in a separate room.
 This could accommodate others requiring extra time, but ideally should not include candidates requiring a reader, a scribe, or those using a word processor.